Chris Penk: Associate immigration

 In December 2024, in his role as Associate Minister of Immigration, Penk intervened to approve the visa application of controversial American commentator and speaker Candace Owens, whose visa had previously been declined by Immigration New Zealand in November on the grounds that she had been denied entry to Australia for reasons that included denying the impact of the Holocaust and claiming that Muslims started slavery.
 Owens had submitted a request for ministerial intervention to Penk asking him to exercise his discretionary powers and grant her a visa.
-In mid-March 2025, The Spinoff current affairs website reported that the advocacy group New Zealand Free Speech Union had lobbied Penk into overturning Immigration New Zealand's decision to bar Owens entry into New Zealand.
+In mid-March 2025, The Spinoff current affairs website reported that the advocacy group Free Speech Union had lobbied Penk into overturning Immigration New Zealand's decision to bar Owens entry into New Zealand.

 In mid-February 2025, Penk was criticised by lawyer Alastair McClymont for defending an Immigration New Zealand decision to commence deportation proceedings against an 18-year old New Zealand-born teenager named Daman Kumar.
 Despite living his entire life in New Zealand, Kumar did not have residency rights since his parents had overstayed their visas.
 McClymont likened Kumar's situation to the second Trump administration's policy of accelerating undocumented migrant deportations.
 Following a meeting with Green MP Ricardo Menéndez March, Penk reversed his decision and used his discretionary powers to grant Kumar a residency visa.
 However, he upheld Immigration NZ's deportation proceedings against Kumar's overstayer parents.

 Land information

 On 19 December 2024, Penk, as Minister for Land Information, declined a proposal by the Hutt City Council to rename Hutt Valley suburb Petone to Pito One, in order to correct a historic spelling error.
 Despite the Geographic Board, local council, iwi groups, and community all supporting the change, Penk pointed to the need to achieve "a balance of official advice and public submissions".
+Penk also declined the proposal to add macrons and change the spelling of Rangitikei District to "Rangitīkei" and Manawatu District to "Manawatū".

-On 23 May, Penk and the New Zealand Geographic Board declined a proposal by the Kororāreka Marae Society to rename Russell to its Māori language name "Kororāreka".
+On 23 May 2025, Penk and the New Zealand Geographic Board declined a proposal by the Kororāreka Marae Society to rename Russell to its Māori language name "Kororāreka".